Sebastian-D/Tools/NGS_pipeline/README.md

 ####Installation & guide

-1.Install Bpipe.
+1. Install Bpipe.
-2.Download NGSpipe.pipe.
+2. Download NGSpipe.pipe.
-3.Edit NGSpipe.pipe with your own constants such as indel/dbsnp files and paths to the required programs.
+3. Edit NGSpipe.pipe with your own constants such as indel/dbsnp files and paths to the required programs.
-4.Edit the runcommand so the pattern matches your files.
+4. Edit the runcommand so the pattern matches your files.
 At the moment it is L00%_R*.fastq.gz which will match a typical sample with one to a couple of lines in the format:
 ```
 samplename_L001_R1.fastq.gz
 samplename_L001_R2.fastq.gz